mnweitenberg/Codam/README.md

 Maximum mark for the mandatory part of every assignment is 100%. </br>
 If the mandatory part is excellent it is possible to score up to 25% bonus points.</br>
 If the mandatory part is not flawless the bonuses will be totally ignored.</br>
-The exams contain no bonuses so the maximum absolut score is 100%.</br>
+The exams contain no bonuses so the maximum absolute score is 100%.</br>

 <table>
     <thead>